 Heretofore, UCR's Graduate School of Education (GSOE) has not been inclined to offer an Educational doctorate (Ed.D.).
 However, a decanal transition is underway, and so it is an opportune time to revisit long-term strategies for degree offerings at GSOE, particularly if there are degree programs that might attract excited advocates among our faculty.
 While not a "professional degree" per se under the UC Regents' definition, the Ed.D. is clearly designed to meet the professional needs of working educators (e.g., K-12 teachers looking to become a principal, community college and other higher education administrators), and so it is appropriate to consider in a broad discussion of professional school opportunities at UCR.
-Three other UC campuses offer the Ed.D. under different instructional models, including the cohort based, 36-month part-time Educational Leadership Program at UCLA, the joint Ed.D. program UC Davis maintains with Sonoma State University, and the Ed.D. program at UC Santa Cruz which is partly integrated with courses in their Ph.D. program.
-Some leading private universities, including the USC and the University of Pennsylvania, also offer the Ed.D.
-14
+Three other UC campuses offer the Ed.D. under different instructional models, including the cohort based, 36-month part-time Educational Leadership Program at UCLA, the joint Ed.D. program UC Davis maintains with Sonoma State University, and the Ed.D. program.13 Some leading private universities, including the USC and the University of Pennsylvania, also offer the Ed.D.14